-"Many companies have one of two common misconceptions," said the former DOT Compliance and Driver Safety Programs Manager for Sprint Nextel Corp., in Overlake Park, Kan., Julie Timberlake.
+"Many companies have one of two common misconceptions," said the former DOT Compliance and Driver Safety Programs Manager for Sprint Nextel Corp., in Overland Park, Kan., Julie Timberlake.

 "They may think because they’re not hauling cargo, it’s not a commercial motor vehicle or it’s exempt from regulations because it’s too small," she adds.